IanFPFerreira/Rasa-Unity/README.md

 **OBS:** Project developed as a way to contribute to the Rasa repository, showing a way to connect Rasa with Unity.
 [Issue #14 (RasaHQ/contributors)](https://github.com/RasaHQ/contributors/issues/14)

+**OBS 2:** Another approach to using Rasa with Unity is in the branch [ImageRasaChat](https://github.com/IanFPFerreira/Rasa-Unity/tree/ImageRasaChat)